TomGrill/gdx-firebase/README.md

       .prettyPrint(); // store the output in a file for reuse like above.
 ```

-You can also built your own user object by implementing FirebaseUser interface.
+You can also build your own user object by implementing FirebaseUser interface.

 In order to use your the FirebaserUser assign it to your config: